PEMIDI/django-goodreads-clone/README.md

   - `score_5_count`: (integer) Number of 5-star ratings.
 ```

-Feel free to adjust the details as needed to better fit the specifics of your API and its functionality.

-## 📝 Contributing

-Feel free to open issues or pull requests if you have any improvements or bug fixes.
-Contributions are always welcome!

 ## 📧 Contact

 For any questions, you can reach out to me, Peyman Rashidi,
 at [rashidi.peyman@gmail.com](mailto:rashidi.peyman@gmail.com).

----

 Feel free to adjust any sections as needed!